Why many Agile projects still need project managers:

 The good things in Agile:

 Firstly let me say, I am a huge fan of the good that Agile can bring, through some of the practices that it encourages (e.g. collaboration, transparency etc).
 Like all “new” ideas though, there are some whose interpretation goes beyond the bounds of what is good.
-There are also some very experienced people in the Agile world, who are coming to believe that Agile projects also need project management.
+There are also some very experienced people in the Agile world, who believe that Agile projects also need project management.

 This post is not about traditional-v-Agile ‘methods’